Sydbank: 2000s

 Since 2000, Sydbank has offices in almost all parts of Denmark.
 Sydbank acquired Odense Bank Egnsbank Funen in 2002 and began to open branches in central Jutland and Sealand.
 It opened the subsidiary Sydbank (Schweiz) AG in St. Gallen, Switzerland in 2002.
 In 2007, it sold Sydbank DMK-Holding to Ebh Bank and opened offices in Kiel.
 In 2008, the company purchased Trelleborg Bank, headquartered in Slagelse.

 2010s

 Sydbank is now one of Denmark's largest full-service banks based in Southern Jutland and headquartered in Aabenraa.
 The Bank has a market share in the sector around seven percent, approximately 2,600 employees and 115 branches - including three in Germany.
 The executive director since 2010 is Karen Frøsig.

 On 17 September 2019, half of Sydbank's board members (excl. employee-elected members) resigned in protest over Sydbank's strategy and governance.
 Several media report that the resignations follow failed attempts to merge Sydbank to improve profitability and falling stock.

 2020s

 In October 2020, the bank acquired Alm.
 Brand Bank from Alm.
 Brand for €250 million.

 In May 2024 it was announced that the bank would buy Coop Bank with 88,000 customers from the retailer Coop amba.

-In October 2025, it was announced that the bank would merge with Arbejdernes Landsbank and Vestjysk Bank.
+In October 2025, it was announced that the bank would merge with Arbejdernes Landsbank and Vestjysk Bank with the name continuing as AL Sydbank.
+In December 2025, it was announced the Danish Financial Supervisory Authority (FSA) had granted its final regulatory approval for the acquisition of Arbejdernes Landsbank and Vestjysk Bank.